 Describe one thing you find fulfilling about working in Sports and Lifestyle Psychiatry.

 My active interest in sports and exercise psychiatry has certainly enhanced my NHS training experience and expertise working with patients suffering from disordered eating behaviours.

 “Being part of a national network of like-minded professionals has allowed me to pursue my clinical interests.“

 For example, I have recently been accepted as lead author for an exciting project with Cambridge University Press called, “Cases Studies in Sports Psychiatry”.
 I am aiming for this to be the first ever author collaboration between sports professionals and athletes on addressing mental health issues in the elite sport setting.
 This should be published around mid-2020, just before the Tokyo 2020 Olympics.

-5. What advice would you give to doctors who have interests in this career and what do they have to understand before embarking in your field?
+What advice would you give to doctors who have interests in Sports and Lifestyle Psychiatry, and what do they have to understand before embarking in your field?

 Fundamentally, interested parties need to possess a solid understanding of psychiatric skills before they should consider the elite sport setting.
 Also, one needs to ensure they meet curriculum essential skills as outlined by The International Society for Sports Psychiatry (ISSP) and other recognised bodies.
 Also, I would recommend getting involved with some related research project as this will help you understand some of the unique, mental health issues within sport and help you determine whether this is a potential career option for you.
 Furthermore, you would be contributing to an evidence base that is much needed in this growing area!

 Like any career, it’s imperative that one establishes a network and seeks out a mentor who is willing to support you with your ideas.
 I have been very fortunate in having several informal mentors through the SEPSIG network.
 SEPSIG is a very supportive group and would welcome any medics who wish to get involved and attend any of our events.
 The webpage can be found here.